 Apps and tools:

 - Buzzsumo – it’s the most used tool for marketing your content and SEO campaigns.
 This tool allows you to keep track of your content and how it’s doing online (shares) as well as that of your competition (or any site for that matter).
 It allows you to find influencers on any particular keyword or topic and it’s very easy to use.
-They have a free chrome extension that allows you to see the number of shares on any website you visit.

 - PageCloud – They claim to be the world’s most innovative website creator.
 If you’re like most small businesses you probably have “updating the website” marked as an outstanding task for a while.
 PageCloud will make the entire process of creating a website seamless and easy using their drag and drop technology.
 You open up a browser and start editing your website on the fly, it’s easy and fun.
 See what TechCrunch has to say about them.